trsqxyz/banvox/watchMeDance/Watch Me Dance feat. KLP.md

 ***
 Pick a star from the sky
 Put it in my pocket
-Keepit safe from the breeze
+Keep it safe from the breeze
 Look around
 Look around
 Tell me have yout got it